 Failing to plan is probably the worst of all time management problems.
 The truth is, if you want to manage your time well, you have set aside time to plan each day.

-The problem here is that students are lacking the skills needed to use their planners effectively.
-In order to plan well, you must purposefully set aside time to plan every day.
+The problem here is that students lack the skills needed to use their planners effectively.
+You must purposefully set aside time to plan every day to plan well.
 That said, sometimes the planner can be a problem too.

 Using the Wrong Planner

-I find at least half a dozen forgotten or abandoned planners in my classrooms each semester.
-I try to return the planners to their owners but usually find the contact information section filled out in only one or two of them.
+Each semester, I find at least half a dozen forgotten or abandoned planners in my classrooms.
+I try to return the planners to their owners but usually find the contact information section filled out in only one or two.
 The other pages are similarly bare, containing a few deadlines, some doodles, and lots of blank space.

-Clearly these students aren’t using their planners.
+These students aren’t using their planners.
 I think the problem for many students is that they’re using the wrong kind of planner.
-Some students need a lot of space to write notes, others are happy just making lists, and others like planners that breakdown the day into 15-minute segments.
+Some students need a lot of space to write notes; others are happy just making lists and others like planners that break down the day into 15-minute segments.

-The planner you use is important because planning is the foundation of good time management.
-But planning itself is a skill, and poor planning skills make time management much harder.
+The planner you use is essential because planning is the foundation of good time management.
+But planning is a skill, and poor planning skills make time management much harder.

 Why Time Management Is So Hard

 Unfortunately, most of us are never formally taught good self-management skills.
-I certainly never had classes on how to prioritize my to-do list, how to plan a big project, or how to organize my planner and workspace.
-Instead I, like most people, had to learn these things on my own, piecing them together as I grew into adulthood.
+I certainly never had classes on how to prioritize my to-do list, plan a big project, or organize my planner and workspace.
+Instead, like most people, I had to learn these things on my own, piecing them together as I grew into adulthood.